kkm24132/Mentoring_Enablement/README.md

 # Tutorials_For_Mentoring

-## Mastering R Programming for Mentoring purposes
+## Part 1: Mastering R Programming for Mentees with univariate and bivariate analysis
+These are program components which are used for mentoring purposes

+## Part 2: Time series Forecasting
 These are program components which are used for mentoring purposes

 ## Predict Web Page Tags based on its content